heterorefactor/heterorefactor/README.md

     libpython2.7-dev ghostscript libhpdf-dev libmpfrc++-dev
 ```

-If you want to reproduce the synthesis and implementation results, you need to have a valid Vivado license and install that on your system.
-You need to make sure that they are in your `PATH` environment variable, and you can run `vivado` and `vivado_hls` in your terminal.
+To get the resource utilization results for the original and refactored kernels, a valid Xilinx Vivado license is required to do the FPGA synthesis and implementation.
+Please make sure they are in your `PATH` environment variable, and you can run `vivado` and `vivado_hls` in your terminal.

-We require a modification on the library files shipped with your Vivado installation to reproduce the results for floating-point number kernels.
+We made some modifications on the library that is shipped with your Vivado installation to get / reproduce the results for floating-point kernels.
 Due to copyright issues, we cannot release the modified code in public.
-This library will be available upon request.
+This library will be available upon request if you have a valid license.
 Please send an email to Jason Lau \<<lau@cs.ucla.edu>\> along with a screenshot of the license screen of your Vivado installation.
 We will reply with the code and instructions as soon as possible we receive and verify the request.

 ## How to build the HeteroRefactor tool